hobson/hobson.github.io/_posts/2019-07-16-Docvectors using spaCy for Springboard.md

 [3 rows x 300 columns]
 ```

-Notice that the first document vector computed by spaCy is 1/3 the magnitude in each dimension than the sums that we computed for those dimensions, because "Hello world!" tokenizes into 3 tokens 'Hello', 'world', and '!'.
+But wait, those are different document vectors from the ones we computed!
+The first document vector computed by spaCy is a third of the magnitude in each dimension.
+Our sum is too big.
+Why does spaCy divide by 3?

+It's because "Hello world!" tokenizes into 3 tokens 'Hello', 'world', and '!'.
 So if you replace `sum()` with `mean()`, you should get the exact same values that spaCy returns for the document vectors:

 ```python
 >>> pd.DataFrame((pd.DataFrame([w.vector for w in nlp(doc)]).sum(axis=0) for doc in docs))